-WSAA maintains a wide range of valuable resources that have been developed in partnership with its members.
-Particularly important to the water industry are the Water Supply and Gravity Sewerage Codes and industry standards.
-These are the reference ‘bibles’ that guide water utilities, designers and constructors in providing cost-effective, sustainable water and wastewater services to the Australian community and its commercial and industrial enterprise.
+WSAA maintains a wide range of valuable resources developed in partnership with its members.
+For example, the Water Supply and Gravity Sewerage Codes and industry standards are particularly important to the water industry.
+These reference ‘bibles’ guide water utilities, designers and constructors in providing cost-effective, sustainable water and wastewater services to the Australian community and its commercial and industrial enterprise.

-When we first met WSAA’s Carl Radford (Program Manager Asset Creation) it was at their Melbourne offices.
-He had a copy of the Water Supply Code sitting on the meeting table, in two “BIG” white A4 binders stacked on top of one another.
-He informed us that they authored in Microsoft Word and published to PDF which was then pushed up to their online library.
+We met WSAA’s Carl Radford (Program Manager Asset Creation) at their Melbourne offices.
+He had a copy of the Water Supply Code sitting on the meeting table in two “BIG” white A4 binders stacked on top of one another.
+He informed us that they authored in Microsoft Word and published to PDF, which was then pushed up to their online library.

-Code creation, updating and publishing was all a manual process that also involved the Sydney Water, Hunter Water, Melbourne Retail Water Association (MRWA) and South East Queensland (SEQ) water utilities.
-The utilities collaborated with Carl by using the WSAA IP (Word Docs) to make updates to their content to cater for each particular jurisdiction.
+Code creation, updating and publishing was all a manual process involving the Sydney Water, Hunter Water, Melbourne Retail Water Association (MRWA) and South East Queensland (SEQ) water utilities.
+The utilities collaborated with Carl by using the WSAA IP (Word Docs) to update their content to cater to each jurisdiction.
 The collaboration was all done through emails, phone calls and post-it notes that hung off Carl’s desktop computer.

 We were amazed that with all the manual processes and ad hoc collaboration methods, the quality of the subject matter remained high.
-We quickly concluded that the complexities of editing and maintaining large resources collaboratively with many editions and versions required a longer-term solution.
+However, we quickly concluded that the complexities of editing and maintaining extensive resources collaboratively with many editions and versions required a longer-term solution.

 We demonstrated tekReader to the WSAA team, indicating that this was our flagship product.
 An HTML5 eReader that was a component from our tek.PS platform – the end delivery platform.
-It was tangible, very cool and something that you could instantly use and understand.
-All the downstream processing, the data stuff and the products you needed to populate the content to tekReader was more complicated – “0s” and “1s”, propeller head”, XML technologies – all of which 99% of new clients have a difficult time grasping.
+It was tangible, very cool, and something you could instantly use and understand.
+However, all the downstream processing, the data stuff and the products you needed to populate the content to tekReader was more complicated – “0s” and “1s”, propeller head”, XML technologies – all of which 99% of new clients have a difficult time grasping.

-We had to start out slow – walk before we run – so we migrated the WSAA Water Supply and Gravity Sewerage Codes to our tek.PS platform.
-Throughout this migration project we also educated WSAA on the benefits of XML publishing.
+We had to start slow – walk before we ran – so we migrated the WSAA Water Supply and Gravity Sewerage Codes to our tek.PS platform.
+Throughout this migration project, we also educated WSAA on the benefits of XML publishing.
 They were aware of the strengths but were not ready to make the jump to use it.
-At this stage they were happy to see the tangible outcomes that tekReader was constantly delivering.
+However, at this stage, they were happy to see the tangible outcomes that tekReader was constantly delivering.

-The two main Codes also needed to be published to PDF.
-Moving the WSAA membership to a brand new eReader technology was going to be a challenge and PDF was needed as a fallback to those not willing to make the bold jump … more education to the masses was needed … so this was done through workshops and seminars.
+The two principal Codes also needed to be published in PDF.
+Moving the WSAA membership to a brand new eReader technology was going to be a challenge, and PDF was required as a fallback to those unwilling to make the bold jump … more education to the masses was needed.
+This was done through workshops and seminars.
 The PDF output was attainable due to the power of XML and multi-channel publishing.

-Once the two main Codes were in place the integrated Codes needed to be completed for the other utilities. eGloo did the heavy lifting for this stage of the project.
+Once the two principal Codes were in place, the integrated Codes needed to be completed for the other utilities. eGloo did the heavy lifting for this stage of the project.
 At the same time, we started training WSAA with the downstream authoring, document processing, workflows, collaboration and the products that made it all tick.
-Once WSAA was familiar with these components of the platform (tekAuthor) we were ready to start bringing the other utilities on onboard – let the online collaboration begin!
+Once WSAA was familiar with these platform components (tekAuthor), we were ready to bring the other utilities on board – let the online collaboration begin!

-From a business perspective WSAA has eliminated a vast amount of hidden costs to create their documentation, as well as providing important updates to their entire membership.
-Technical meetings that brought members from different Australian jurisdictions under one roof have almost been eliminated, saving costs associated with planning, time, travel, accommodation, and associated disbursements.
+From a business perspective, WSAA has eliminated many hidden costs in creating its documentation and provided essential updates to its entire membership.
+For example, technical meetings that brought members from different Australian jurisdictions under one roof were almost eliminated, saving costs associated with planning, time, travel, accommodation, and disbursements.

 Support is now a very efficient process.
-If a person is having authoring difficulties, they can submit a task on the platform.
-Once eGloo receives the task the update can be made.
-A video is also created that shows how the issue was resolved, as well as links to support material.
-The information is then attached to the task and sent back to the author for reference.
-It is also stored “under one roof” for others to access if they come across a similar issue.
+For example, someone with authoring difficulties can submit a task on the platform.
+Once eGloo receives the task, the update can be made.
+A video is also created that shows how the issue was resolved and links to support material.
+The information is then attached to the task and returned to the author for reference.
+It is also stored “under one roof” for others to access if they encounter a similar issue.

-Canadian tech consultant and entrepreneur David Courchesne had an idea for a new business in the traditional academic publishing market.
+Canadian tech-consultant and entrepreneur David Courchesne had an idea for a new business in the traditional academic publishing market.
 He identified the need to demystify the combination of digital textbook publishing and partnering with academic authors.
-He believed that this would transform both the “textbook” time to market and the overall student reader experience.
+He believed this would transform the “textbook” time to market and the overall student reader experience.

-David’s start-up challenge was to find the correct technology fit for digital textbook creation, publishing and distribution that was also cost-effective.
+David’s start-up challenge was to find the right technology fit for digital textbook creation, publishing and distribution that was also cost-effective.

-Conventional eBooks are usually all textual-based, straightforward to publish and delivered to various proprietary platforms.
+Conventional eBooks are usually textual-based, straightforward to publish and delivered to various proprietary platforms.
 Production complexities multiply exponentially when content is peppered with complex document constructs that are not well supported by conventional eReader and proprietary e-book formats.
-Large industry publishers have the expertise, digital platforms and specialist software to wrangle with these difficult constructs … but it all comes at a cost.
+Large industry publishers have the expertise, digital platforms and specialist software to wrangle these complex constructs … but it all comes at a cost.

 For a one-person start-up, David needed a Do-It-Yourself (DIY) technology that stripped away the complexities.
-He also needed a document delivery platform that was interactive, supported complex scientific equations and tables and integrated seamlessly with existing user management and paywall systems.
+He also required an interactive document delivery platform that supported complex scientific equations and tables and integrated seamlessly with existing user management and paywall systems.

-About the same time that David was looking for a solution, eGloo had just launched their first iteration of the tekReader publishing platform.
-An end-to-end document delivery model in the cloud.
+At the same time David was looking for a solution, eGloo had just launched their first iteration of the tekReader publishing platform—an end-to-end document delivery model in the cloud.

 The first iteration had three layers:

-The authoring (tekAuthor) component was developed around a light-weight template that worked with several XML editors, Word for Windows and other popular authoring tools. eGloo chose to launch the tekAuthor template using Adobe FrameMaker, at the time it was the de facto industry standard in desktop authoring and publishing of technical content.
+The authoring (tekAuthor) component was developed around a lightweight template that worked with several XML editors, Word for Windows and other popular authoring tools. eGloo chose to launch the tekAuthor template using Adobe FrameMaker.
+It was the de facto industry standard in desktop authoring and publishing technical content at the time.

-eGloo is an Adobe FrameMaker reseller and training partner and have extensive experience and expertise with FrameMaker and XML. eGloo leveraged Adobe FrameMaker’s structured authoring environment and integrated a light-weight content mark-up model based on the existing HTML5 standard.
-Because of this, content creation and maintenance was a straight-forward process and enabled document delivery automation to a global audience.
+eGloo is an Adobe FrameMaker reseller and training partner with extensive experience and expertise with FrameMaker and XML. eGloo leveraged Adobe FrameMaker’s structured authoring environment and integrated a lightweight content mark-up model based on the existing HTML5 standard.
+Because of this, content creation and maintenance was a straightforward process and enabled document delivery automation to a global audience.

 “While complex content structuring and reuse strategies may be a requirement for large specialist organisations, eGloo has worked to bring technical content authoring to the masses by offering a clever configuration that eliminates complexity while adopting a bottom-up approach.
-The process incorporates simplified XML content for automation, efficiency and quality.” said Don Stolee, eGloo’s founder.
+In addition, the process incorporates simplified XML content for automation, efficiency and quality,” said Don Stolee, eGloo’s founder.

 A basic online search connected the Canadian start-up with the Australian tech innovator.
 It quickly became apparent to David Courchesne that the tekReader publishing product was the perfect fit for his new venture.
 He emailed Don Stolee indicating that,